The amino acids found in bone broth can help to heal your leaky gut syndrome. But let's talk about what your gut is first.

 - Sleep: 7-9 hours of sleep seems to be optimal for most.
 We’re talking about sleep, not time in bed.

 - Eat fermentable / soluble fibers from vegetable sources.

-- Introduce more fermented foods into your diet: sauerkraut, kim chee, kombucha, kefir and yogurt (if you can tolerate dairy).
+- Introduce more fermented foods into your diet: apple cider vinegar, sauerkraut, kimchi, kombucha, kefir and yogurt (if you can tolerate dairy).

 - Drink bone broth from organic, gass-fed and pasture raised animals.

 - Consider taking a multi species, high quality probiotic.

 - Consider an autoimmune diet: basically you avoid dairy, eggs, sweeteners, grains, nightshades (potatoes, tomatoes, peppers, eggplant) and processed foods.